-Much like Wisconsin Avenue, Old Georgetown Road is a major barrier to bicyclists due to the speed and volume of its vehicular traffic.
-The constrained right-of-way cannot accommodate the level of lane allocation necessary to support a separated bikeway.
+Norfolk Ave (Rugby Ave to Wisconsin Ave, Looking Northwest) Proposed Section Short Term: Bike Lanes and Parklets the level of lane allocation necessary to support a separated bikeway.
 As a result, staff has identified Norfolk Avenue as a "low-stress" alternative to Old Georgetown Road.
 It is worth noting that this Plan supports Old Georgetown Road as a shared roadway for more experienced bicyclists.